 This Supplementary Information Form should be completed by the parent/guardian of the child who is seeking admission to the school.
-This form need only be completed to confirm and verify that you meet the requirements of the oversubscription criteria related to church attendance.
-No additional information will be considered unless a family has attended more than one place of worship for that period, in which case more than one form may be submitted to cover the two years.
-It is the responsibility of the parent to get both sections complete and returned to school.
+This form needs only be completed to confirm and verify that you meet the requirements of the oversubscription criteria related to church attendance.
+No additional information will be considered unless a family has attended more than one place of worship for that period, in which case more than one form may be submitted to cover the 12 month period.
+It is the responsibility of the parent to get both sections completed and returned to school.